programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 			unmoveable.attach( selectedObject );
 		}
 ```
-If we use this code we have to make sure that the truesite variable is reset to null at the end.
+If you use this code you have to make sure that the truesite variable is reset to null at the end.
 Otherwise if you move a jar to somewhere and the drag ends with the mouse not being over a site, then click on that jars site it will trigger a match.

 So within the onClick function, after:
 ```